 Pits and crevices on your table top should be filled since they can trap moisture.
 You can remove the damaged area with a carbide burr and weld them.
 Then use a flap disc to remove excessive metal to be flush with the surface.

 You should also keep your table clean.
 Dust, shavings, workpieces, and tools can accelerate rust formation in the trapped areas.

 If your welding table is permanently outside, it’s very hard to prevent rust.
 You need to cover it against rain and morning condensation, but also clean and maintain it more often.

 How do you get rust off a welding table?

-If you have a rusted welding table, there are many ways to remove rust.
+If you have a rusted table, there are many ways to fix it.
 Rust that formed recently is superficial and quite easy to remove, but you need power tools or chemical ways to remove thick rust.

 All mechanical methods create a plume of dust in the air, you should avoid breathing.
 You can position yourself so that the air pushes it away and wear a dust mask.

 First, let’s see the mechanical ways to remove rust from a welding table:

 - Steel wool is a cheap and practical way to remove superficial rust by hand.

 - Scotch-Brite pads give faster results.